-Amendment to MFRS 10 introduces an exception to the principle that all subsidiaries shall be consolidated.
-The amendment defines an investment entity and requires a parent that is an investment entity to measure its investment in particular subsidiaries at fair value thorough profit or loss in accordance with MFRS 139 Financial Instruments: Recognition and Measurement instead of consolidating those subsidiaries in its consolidated financial statements.
+Amendments to MFRS 10 introduces an exception to the principle that all subsidiaries shall be consolidated.
+The amendments define an investment entity and require a parent that is an investment entity to measure its investment in particular subsidiaries at fair value through profit or loss in accordance with MFRS 139 Financial Instruments: Recognition and Measurement instead of consolidating those subsidiaries in its consolidated financial statements.
 Consequently, new disclosure requirements related to investment entities are introduced in amendments to MFRS 12 and MFRS 127.

-In addition, amendment to MFRS 127 also clarifies that if a parent is required, in accordance with paragraph 31 of MFRS 10, to measure its investment in a subsidiary at fair value through profit or loss in accordance with MFRS139, it shall also account for its investment in that subsidiary in the same way in its separate financial statements.
+In addition, amendments to MFRS 127 also clarifies that if a parent is required, in accordance with paragraph 31 of MFRS 10, to measure its investment in a subsidiary at fair value through profit or loss in accordance with MFRS139, it shall also account for its investment in that subsidiary in the same way in its separate financial statements.

-- (b) New, revised and amendments/improvements to accounting standards and Issues Committee Interpretations ("IC Int") (cont'd) - (ii) New, revised, amendments/improvements to accounting standards and IC Int that are issued, but not yet effective and have not been early adopted (cont'd)
+- 2.2 New and Revised MFRSs, Amendments/Improvements to MFRSs, New IC Interpretations ("IC Int") and Amendments to IC Int (cont'd) - (b) New MFRSs, Amendments/Improvements to MFRSs and New IC Int that are issued, but not yet effective and have not been early adopted (cont'd)